-Happy Sunday to you (and Happy Easter to those of you as well)!
+Happy Sunday to you (and Happy Easter to those of you who celebrate as well)!

 It’s been almost three weeks without a day off so this is literally my first opportunity to write you something I hope is worth your time.